siglens/siglens-docs/docs/instrument-traces/java-app.md

 # Change into the cloned directory
 cd spring-petclinic

-# Comment out the code in docker-compose.yml file
+# Comment out the code in the docker-compose.yml file

 # Use Maven Wrapper to package the Spring PetClinic application
 ./mvnw package